 4. There are numerous Chanukah customs.
-One of them is to play with a 'dreidel' which was used as a ruse when Torah was being taught after the decree of Antiochus.
-The dreidel is often labelled with the letters (פה)\ש (פה)-פ (פה)\ם (גדול)-ה (היה)-פ (פה)\ש (פה).
-Another is to eat foods made with oil, to recall the miracle of the oil.
+One of them is to play with a 'dreidel', which was used as a ruse to teach Torah after it was banned by Antiochus.
+The dreidel is often labelled with the letters and there are two versions, one for the Land of Israel and one for outside the Land: